liudaqikk/RobotEvt/README.md

-# Demo code and Dataset for Spatiotemporal Registration for Event-based Visual Odometry
+# Dataset for Spatiotemporal Registration for Event-based Visual Odometry

 Will be released soon